snehaheda/payments-library/REST-API-Docs/Setting_up_and_test/REST_API_Setting_Up_And_Test.md

 ![Public facing site](site1.png)

 Note the url of your site.
+We suggest you to set up a HTTPS endpoint if available.
+However, as your endpoint is NOT dealing directly with sensitive credit card details, you can use HTTP as well.

 ## Setting up guest user permissions